rust-lang/rust/text/0000-macro-at-most-once-rep.md

 Reference-level explanation
 ---------------------------

 `?` is identical to `+` and `*` in use except that it represents "at most once" repetition.
-The implementation ought to be very similar to them.
-IIUC only the parser needs to change.
-I don't think it would be technically difficult to implement, nor do I think it would add much complexity to the compiler.

-The `?` character is chosen because
+Drawbacks
+---------
-- While there are grammar ambiguities, they can be easily fixed, as noted by @kennytm [here](https://internals.rust-lang.org/t/pre-rfc-at-most-one-repetition-macro-patterns/6557/2?u=mark-i-m):
+While there are grammar ambiguities, they can be easily fixed, as noted by @kennytm [here](https://internals.rust-lang.org/t/pre-rfc-at-most-one-repetition-macro-patterns/6557/2?u=mark-i-m):

   > There is ambiguity: $($x:ident)?+ today matches a?b?c and not a+.
 Fortunately this is easy to resolve: you just look one more token ahead and always treat ?* and ?+ to mean separate by the question mark token.

+Rationale and Alternatives
+--------------------------

+The implementation of `?` ought to be very similar to `+` and `*`.
+Only the parser needs to change; to the author's knowledge, it would not be technically difficult to implement, nor would it add much complexity to the compiler.

+The `?` character is chosen because
+- As noted above, there are grammar ambiguities, but they can be easily fixed
 - It is consistent with common regex syntax, as are `+` and `*`
 - It intuitively expresses "this pattern is optional"

-Drawbacks
----------
-I can't really think of anything.
-Feel free to suggest.

-Rationale and Alternatives
---------------------------

 One alternative to alleviate the trailing comma paper cut is to allow trailing commas automatically for any pattern repetitions.
 This would be a breaking change.
 Also, it would allow trailing commas in potentially unwanted places.
 For example: